St Lawrence's Church, Barton

 St Lawrence's Church is in Garstang Road, Barton, Preston, Lancashire, England.
 It is an active Anglican parish church in the diocese of Blackburn.
 The church was built in 1895–96, and was designed by R. Knill Freeman.
 It is constructed in sandstone, and consists of a nave, aisles, a chancel and a southwest steeple.
 The church holds services on Sundays and Wednesdays.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.

 History

 The church was built in 1895–95, replacing an earlier church of 1850, and was designed by R. Knill Freeman.
+The earlier church is described as a small, whitewashed building without tower or spire having an appearance akin to "a country Methodist Chapel or a sequestered Quaker meeting house".

 Architecture

 Exterior

 St Lawrence's Church is built in yellow sandstone with red sandstone dressings, and has a slate roof with red ridge tiles.
 Its architectural style is Decorated.
 The plan consists of a four-bay nave with a clerestory, north and south aisles, a chancel, a south chapel, and a southwest steeple.
 The steeple has a two-stage tower with angle buttresses rising to form corner pinnacles, and a south doorway with a moulded surround.
 Above are two square-headed lancet windows and a clock face.
 The top stage is octagonal and contains two-light louvred bell openings, and this is surmounted by an octagonal spire with lucarnes.
 Along the sides of the aisles are buttresses between which are arched three-light windows with intersecting tracery.
 The clerestory windows each have two round-headed lights, and the chancel windows are similar to those in the aisles, but with Perpendicular tracery.
 The east and west windows have five lights.